 GRSS evaluates the proposed meeting

 Once this information is obtained the GRSS AdCom will evaluate the proposal.
-The most important issues in which GRSS will discuss are 1) the value of the meeting to the GRSS membership and 2) does the symposium technical program reflect IEEE standards.
-Generally, a decision will be made at regularly scheduled AdCom meetings which are held in February, July and November.
+The most important issues in which GRSS will discuss are 1) the value of the meeting to the GRSS membership; 2) does the symposium technical program reflect IEEE standards; and in case of financial co-sponsorship 3) the budget coherence and sustainability.
+Generally, a decision will be made at regularly scheduled AdCom meetings which are held in March, July and November.
 If an urgent approval is required, it may be electronically voted.
 However, please notice that even in the electronic vote, it takes more than three weeks.

 Initial recommendation from GRSS

 Once GRSS has reviewed the application, GRSS will inform the Applicants: 1) if the Society wishes to further consider the proposal and 2) if there are any additional GRSS conditions to move forward with the application.
 Such recommendations or requests may include changes to:

 In case of FCS: the organizing and technical committees, the review process, and to the financial conditions and budget estimate.

 In case of TCS: the review process, the technical committee, if any TCS-related fees will be required.